 - 2 cups all purpose flour

-- 3.4 ounce package instant vanilla pudding mix
+- 3.4 ounce instant vanilla pudding, powder from package

 - 2 tsp baking soda